Nonequilibrium Photocarrier and Phonon Dynamics from First Principles: a Unified Treatment of Carrier-Carrier, Carrier-Phonon, and Phonon-Phonon Scattering: Methods

 The anharmonic interaction in the same basis reads

-Finally, equilibrium electron and phonon distributions, before the action of the perturbation ($t < 0$), are initialized to Fermi–Dirac and Bose–Einstein distributions at temperature $T$, while polarization, atomic displacements, and momenta are set to zero.
+Finally, equilibrium electron and phonon distributions, before the action of the perturbation ($t < 0$), are initialized to Fermi-Dirac and Bose-Einstein distributions at temperature $T$, while polarization, atomic displacements, and momenta are set to zero.
 With all ingredients in place, time propagation of the EOMs can begin.